brewster/dashiki/README.md

 ## Configuration

-* configuration files should like under cfg/.
-See examples in cfg-examples
+Configuration files should like under `cfg/`.
+See examples in `cfg-examples`.

+Please see the [wiki](/wiki) for much more comprehensive documentation on configuration for the various sources.

 ### Simple configuration